Vyral/kevin-clancy-recruiting/_posts/2018-07-20-why-learning-is-key-to-longevity-in-real-estate.md

 {% include youtube.html %}

-The real estate business is constantly changing.
-Here’s why you need to be constantly learning unless you want to fall behind.
+<p style="text-align: center;"><em>The real estate business is constantly changing.
+Here’s why you need to be constantly learning unless you want to fall behind.</em></p>

 I’m heading to Las Vegas to spend a week with Mike Ferry and I’m very much looking forward to it.
 If you haven’t been to a conference like this in a while, it’s time to hop on a plane and learn.